twaslowski/grammr/README.md

 ## Domain Language

+Different projects use different terms to describe similar concepts.
+For instance, while [pymorphy2](https://github.com/pymorphy2/pymorphy2) refers to the root form of a word as the `lexeme`, [spaCy](https://spacy.io/) refers to it as the `lemma`.
+I've tried to standardize the terms used in a unified domain language that is to be used across the application and in the APIs it exposes.

+The design is a work in progress, but I do think it offers some genuine value.

 - `Token` refers to a singular word of a phrase, that contains
   - a `source_text`
   - a `lemma`